anicrob/get-inactiveuser-filters-dashboards/README.md

 ## Description

 Follow the set up directions in the Setup Instructions section to run this script.
-This script will allow you to find all inactive users in your Jira instance and find any dashboards or filters that they might own.
+This script will allow you to find any dashboards or filters that inactive Jira users might own.
 This data is then exported into a CSV file.

 ## Table of Contents
 * [Setup Instructions](#setup-instructions)